Esha41/CurrencyConverterApp/README.md

 - Logged all the information in a file
 - Implemented API versioning for future-proofing.
 - Ensured the API supports deployment in multiple environments (Dev, Test, Prod).
+- CI pipeline implemented to automate the build and test process

 ## **Setup Instructions**